Flummox: Southern Progress (2024-)

 In February 2024, Flummox performed a few dates with Orlando-based alt-metal band, Flagman.
 That spring, they opened for British electronic rock band Enter Shikari at the latter's Nashville tour stop.
 On July 23, 2024, Flummox announced they would be supporting Black Sabbath parody band Mac Sabbath and Mexican avant-metal band Descartes A Kant on the former band's 10th anniversary tour.

 On October 8, 2024, the band premiered the first single and title track for their upcoming album, Southern Progress.
 Along with unveiling the album artwork, a spring 2025 release window for the record via Needlejuice Records was announced.
 The album was partially recorded by Jason Dietz (Amigo the Devil, The Tony Danza Tapdance Extravaganza, Hank Williams III) at his Twin Oak studios with vocals and overdubs tracked at Judas Priest guitarist Richie Faulkner’s home studio in Nashville, Tennessee.
 On November 18, Decibel magazine premiered another single and music video, "Executive Dysfunction."
 The band simultaneously announced the album pre-order and confirmed a release date of April 11, 2025.

 In January 2025 it was announced Flummox would be touring the United States with Mac Sabbath again with California punk bands, The Dickies & Guttermouth on select dates.
 The following February, Magnet Magazine premiered the music video for another single, “Siren Shock”.
 On April 11, 2025, Flummox released Southern Progress.
 In celebration, the band hosted an album release show in their hometown of Murfreesboro, TN.
 The album was met with mostly positive reviews.
+Max Mobarry announced in August 2025 that they had left the band.